drdhaval2785/SanskritSpellCheck/o_vs_O/readme.md

 8. Output3/composite2a.html - composite2a.txt displayed with links for comparision (Medium probability).

 7. Output3/composite3a.html - composite3a.txt displayed with links for comparision (Almost next to nil probability).
-# Note:
-Please focus only on the corrections in the dictionary under consideration.
-If you see any errors in the dictionary other than the one you are dealing with, leave it.
-You will encounter it in the dictionary concerned.
-We will treat it there.